nadavmisgav/whirl_beetle_segmentation/README.md

   --save-eval           Save frames for evaluation
 ```

-> Note not the entire video will be processed only the amount of batches specified
+> Note not the entire video will be processed only the amount of batches specified THIS WAS ONLY TESTED FOR UP TO 10s VIDEO.

 ## Creating training data